Stig H:son Ericson: Career

-Ericson was commissioned as an naval officer and acting sub-lieutenant in the Swedish Navy in 1918.
+Ericson was commissioned as a naval officer and acting sub-lieutenant in the Swedish Navy in 1918.
 Ericson served at the Naval Staff from 1926 to 1932.
 Ericson was a teacher at the Royal Swedish Naval Staff College from 1928 to 1938 and served as a naval assistant at the Board of Telecommunications Services (Telegrafstyrelsen) from 1929 to 1932.

-Ericson completed the staff course at the École Superieure de Guerre Navale in Paris from 1930 to 1931 when he was promoted to lieutenant and was then flag adjutant of the Chief of the Coastal Fleet from 1932 to 1936.
+Ericson completed the staff course at the École Superieure de Guerre Navale in Paris from 1930 to 1931 when he was promoted to lieutenant and was then flag adjutant of the Commander-in-Chief of the Coastal Fleet from 1932 to 1936.
 He was commanding officer of the 3rd Destroyer Division (3. jagardivisionen) in 1936 and of HSwMS Stockholm from 1937 to 1938.
 During this time Ericson also served in the Naval Staff from 1936 to 1938 when he was promoted to commander.
 Ericson was head of Naval Operations Department in the Defence Staff from 1939 to 1942 and captain of the coastal defence ship HSwMS Drottning Victoria from 1942 to 1943 when he was promoted to captain and was appointed chief of staff.

 He was appointed flag captain in 1943 and was head of the Weapons Department at the Royal Swedish Naval Materiel Administration from 1944 to 1945 when he was promoted to rear admiral and appointed vice chief there the same year.
-Ericson left the position in 1950 when he was appointed Chief of the Coastal Fleet which he was until 1953.
+Ericson left the position in 1950 when he was appointed Commander-in-Chief of the Coastal Fleet which he was until 1953.
 He was promoted to vice admiral in 1953 when he was appointed Chief of the Navy.
 The period after the end of the World War II was marked by rapid technological development towards new fire-control systems, missiles and an increasingly powerful aircraft.
 The different armed services representatives were constantly engaged in a battle of division of the military government funding.
 For Ericson it was clear early on that the days of the coastal defence ship were over, and in connection with the Defence Act of 1958, he submitted Marinplan 60 ("Naval Plan 60"), which was based on the Swedish Navy being converted to more but smaller ships.

 He left the position of Chief of the Navy and retired from the navy in 1961 and was at the same time promoted to full admiral.
 Ericson had previously served within the Royal Court of Sweden as adjutant of Crown Prince Gustaf Adolf in 1937 and as Chief Adjutant of His Majesty the King Gustaf VI Adolf from 1950 to 1973.
 After retiring from the navy in 1961, he became the First Marshal of the Court the year after.
 He served in that position until 1973 and as Marshal of the Realm from 1970 to 1976 (acting 1966 to 1969).